High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPC-Driven Opportunities in Statistical Computing

 \subsection{HPC Tools for Big Data and Streaming Statistical Analysis}

 Statistical applications increasingly operate at data scales that strain or exceed the limits of traditional computing.
-In many fields, the sheer volume and velocity of modern datasets necessitate high-performance solutions.
+Domains such as spatial statistics have seen explosive growth in data volume due to advances in satellite sensing, remote imaging, and IoT technologies~\citep{brunsdon2020big}.
+Similar trends are evident in biostatistics, where genomics, medical imaging, and electronic health records (EHR) systems now generate petabyte-scale datasets~\citep{li2024exploring}.
+The high volume and velocity of modern datasets necessitate high-performance solutions.
 Conventional systems, constrained by memory and compute limits, often force practitioners to rely on approximations, sampling, or data reduction techniques.
-While these strategies are helpful, they can also limit the fidelity of modeling.
+While these strategies are helpful, they can also limit the accuracy.
 By contrast, HPC offers a path toward exact, scalable analysis, delivering both speed and accuracy for high-dimensional problems.
-Domains such as spatial statistics have seen explosive growth in data volume due to advances in satellite sensing, remote imaging, and IoT technologies~\citep{brunsdon2020big}.
-Similar trends are evident in biostatistics, where genomics, medical imaging, and EHR systems now generate petabyte-scale datasets~\citep{li2024exploring}.
-Traditional models—designed for small, structured data—struggle with the complexity and scale of these sources.
-Genomic data, in particular, often feature millions of variables (e.g., gene expressions, mutations) across relatively few samples, creating challenging high-dimensional, low-sample-size (HDLSS) regimes~\citep{he2017big}.
+Traditional models, designed for small, structured data, struggle with the complexity and scale of these sources.
+For instance, Genomic data often features millions of variables (e.g., gene expressions, mutations) across relatively few samples, creating challenging high-dimensional, low-sample-size (HDLSS) regimes~\citep{he2017big}.
 HPC enables practitioners to bypass many of these limitations, allowing scalable inference, full-resolution modeling, and faster iteration cycles across big data landscapes.